Free Shipping at $40✈️ | Free Gift at $60

 • All types of bread including bagels, buns, biscuits, and flour tortillas.

-• Baked Goods like cake, cookies, doughnuts, muffins, and pies contain gluten and even breakfast staples like pancakes and waffles.
+• Baked Goods like cake, cookies, doughnuts, muffins, and pies contain gluten, and even breakfast staples like pancakes and waffles.

 • All wheat-based pasta.

 • The majority of cereals as many contain wheat, so be sure to check the nutrition labels (See?
 You’ll be reading a lot of food labels).
-Think twice when it comes to using oats as these are often produced and processed with wheat.

 • Crackers, our mindless snacking friend, unfortunately, have gluten.
 It is the same with pretzels and those tasty tortilla chips.